Ranking Beloit: What the Guides Say

 Kiplinger’s Personal Finance magazine

-Kiplinger's Personal Finance magazine ranked Beloit at No. 59 on its 2015 list of Best College Values, and No. 110 overall when compared to public and private colleges and universities.
+Kiplinger's Personal Finance magazine ranked Beloit 71/100 liberal arts colleges on its 2016 list of Best College Values, and 160/300 overall when compared to public and private colleges and universities.

 Beloit College was ranked #164 on a 2015 listing of the "610 Smartest Colleges" by Business Insider.
 While the college is test-optional (and, to put it more strongly, "test skeptical"), this ranking of the nation's colleges and universities may provide some students and families with a reference set of schools who generally enroll students with high high school GPAs and test scores.